lanemoseley/BinaryClock/README.md

 # BinaryClock
-A Python application that displays the current, 24-hour time in binary format.
+An application that displays the current, 24-hour time in binary format in a GUI window.